Remarks at CNBC Forum

 "Inflation Remains High...
 No Need to Rush Rate Cuts"

-Fed Governor Christopher Waller stated that further interest rate cuts are necessary to return the benchmark rate to a neutral level, but emphasized that there is no need to accelerate monetary easing.
+Fed Governor Christopher Waller stated that up to an additional 1 percentage point cut in the benchmark interest rate is needed to return it to a neutral level, but emphasized that there is no need to accelerate monetary easing.

-Speaking at a CNBC forum on the 18th (local time), Waller said, "Since inflation remains high, we can take our time and there is no need to rush with rate cuts."
+On the 18th (local time), Governor Waller said at a CNBC forum, "Since inflation remains high, we can take our time and there is no need to rush rate cuts," expressing this view.

-He explained that the current benchmark rate of 3.5-3.75% per annum is up to 1 percentage point higher than the neutral rate.
-The neutral rate is the theoretical interest rate that neither restrains nor stimulates the economy.
+He explained that the current benchmark interest rate of 3.5-3.75% per year is up to 1 percentage point higher than the neutral rate.
+The neutral rate is a theoretical level that neither restrains nor stimulates the economy.

-Waller presented a scenario in which inflation continues to slow through 2026, stressing, "We can gradually lower the policy rate to a neutral level."
+Governor Waller presented a scenario in which inflation continues to slow through 2026, stressing that "we can gradually lower the policy rate to the neutral level."

-These remarks came after the Fed cut the benchmark rate by 0.25 percentage points for the third consecutive time on the 10th, adjusting it to 3.5-3.75% per annum.
-This view contrasts somewhat with the statement by New York Fed President John Williams, who said that the current interest rate has already reached a neutral level.
+These remarks come after the Fed cut the benchmark rate by 0.25 percentage points for three consecutive times on the 10th, adjusting it to 3.5-3.75% per year.
+This contrasts somewhat with New York Fed President John Williams, who recently stated that the current rate has already reached the neutral level.

-On the 15th, President Williams stated, "The Federal Open Market Committee (FOMC) has shifted the previously somewhat restrictive monetary policy stance to a neutral level," adding, "This move puts us in a more advantageous position as we head toward 2026."
-In contrast, Waller's perception of the appropriate rate is closer to that of Fed Governor Stephen Miran, who believes "the current rate is still excessively high."
+President Williams said on the 15th, "The Federal Open Market Committee (FOMC) has adjusted the previously somewhat tight monetary policy stance to a neutral level," adding, "This move puts us in a more favorable position as we head toward 2026."
+In contrast, Governor Waller's perception of the appropriate rate is closer to that of Fed Governor Stephen Miran, who believes "the current rate is still excessively high."

-This demonstrates that differences of opinion within the Fed regarding the appropriate rate level are widening, as slowing employment and persistently high prices coexist.
+This highlights the growing divergence within the Fed regarding the appropriate level of interest rates, as slowing employment and still-elevated prices coexist.

-Waller, who is also considered a candidate for the next Fed chair, is scheduled to have an interview with U.S. President Donald Trump later this afternoon.
+Governor Waller, who is also being mentioned as a candidate for the next Fed Chair, is scheduled to have an interview with President Donald Trump later this afternoon.

-When asked about the Fed's independence, he stated, "I have studied central bank independence and its importance for 20 years," adding, "There is a rich record of this," making clear his intention to uphold the Fed's independence.
+When asked about the independence of the Fed, he stated, "I have studied central bank independence and its importance for 20 years," and added, "There is a rich record of this," making it clear that he intends to uphold the Fed's independence.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.